On this page

-- the base for a business e.g. a tradesperson working out of their home base and onsite at the client’s premises
+- the base for a business, such as a tradesperson working out of their home base and onsite at the client's premises

-- the place of business e.g. a hairdresser working mainly at their own home
+- the place of business, such as a hairdresser working mainly at their own home

-- a consultant or contractors with a home office, often visiting clients
+- a consultant or contractor with a home office often visiting clients

 - the base for an online business.

 Make sure your home is a suitable location, especially if you plan on having clients visiting.